 One night as we walked back to the hotel along the river we reached the top of the steps of the Ghat just below our hotel, we noticed marks on the side of the wall recording the height that floodwater had reached over the years.
 Amazingly, over 100 ft above our heads was the mark for the catastrophic flood of 1978.
 Very scary!

-The Amritara Suryauday Haveli was a great placed to be based to explore the ghats along the Ganges and also the main town of Varanasi.
-Everything was pretty much walkable.
+The Amritara Suryauday Haveli was a great place to be based to explore the ghats along the Ganges and also the main town of Varanasi.
+Everything was pretty much within easy walking distance.